-Cheese Kamaboko: Traditional Japanese Fish Cake with Cheese
+Cheese Kamaboko: Fish Cake Snack with Cheese Bits

-As you can see from the above, half-dried cheese bits are embedded throughout the Kamaboko fish cake.
+As mentioned above, this one has half-dried cheese bits embedded throughout the cake.